Enroll Now

 4. Integrated BA Programs

-Students who are looking forward to completing their undergraduate degree with a postgraduate or professional degree in a single streamlined course, then integrated BA programs work the best in their favor.
+Students who are looking forward to completing their undergraduate degree with a postgraduate or professional online degree in a single streamlined course, then integrated BA programs work the best in their favor.
 This is a great time saver, and learners are equipped with multiple specializations.
 Some common examples are BA+MA, BA+ B.Ed., BA+LLB and so on.

 5. Online BA